Optimal Robust Reinsurance with Multiple Insurers: Introduction

 \section{Introduction}

 Reinsurance is an integral part of the insurance industry, allowing smaller, first-line insurers to take on a larger client base while passing on large risks to reinsurance companies.
 Therefore, reinsurance companies play an important stabilising role in financial systems --- but they remain vulnerable to events that cause large, industry-wide losses, such as natural disasters.
-The cost of these events is increasing, with 100B USD in insured losses from natural catastrophes in 2022.\footnote{\href{https://www.swissre.com/press-release/Insured-losses-from-natural-catastrophes-break-through-USD-100-billion-threshold-again-in-2022/e74c6ce7-8914-45d6-a384-df71dbeb87b8}{https://www.swissre.com/press-release/Insured-losses-from-natural-catastrophes-break-through-USD-100-billion...}} Furthermore, while the reinsurance industry is large, it is also concentrated --- reinsurance premia of the top 50 reinsurance players totalled 353B USD in 2021, with 24\% underwritten by the top two.\footnote{\href{https://www.insurancejournal.com/news/international/2022/08/17/680847.htm}{https://www.insurancejournal.com/news/international/2022/08/17/680847.htm}} Given these facts, we examine the pricing and risk-management behaviour of a large reinsurance company who contracts with many different first-line insurance companies but exhibits different degrees of ambiguities for each insurance company.
-The insurers are insuring similar risk but have different models for losses.
+The cost of these events is increasing, with 100B USD in insured losses from natural catastrophes in 2022.\footnote{\href{https://www.swissre.com/press-release/Insured-losses-from-natural-catastrophes-break-through-USD-100-billion-threshold-again-in-2022/e74c6ce7-8914-45d6-a384-df71dbeb87b8}{https://www.swissre.com/press-release/Insured-losses-from-natural-catastrophes-break-through-USD-100-billion-threshold-again-in-2022/e74c6ce7-8914-45d6-a384-df71dbeb87b8}} Furthermore, while the reinsurance industry is large, it is also concentrated --- reinsurance premia of the top 50 reinsurance players totalled 353B USD in 2021, with 24\% underwritten by the top two.\footnote{\href{https://www.insurancejournal.com/news/international/2022/08/17/680847.htm}{https://www.insurancejournal.com/news/international/2022/08/17/680847.htm}} Given these facts, we examine the pricing and risk-management behaviour of a large reinsurance company who contracts with many different first-line insurance companies but exhibits different degrees of ambiguity for each insurance company.
+The insurers are insuring similar risks but have different models for losses.
 We approach this problem as a Stackelberg game and examine the optimal behaviour of the large reinsurer and the individual insurance companies.